Guilhermefonseca2021/Code-Interview-review/README.md

       - [ ] delete(index) - delete item at index, shifting all trailing elements left
       - [ ] remove(item) - looks for value and removes index holding it (even if in multiple places)
       - [ ] find(item) - looks for value and returns first index with that value, -1 if not found
-      - [ ] resize(new_capacity) // private function
+  - [ ] resize(new_capacity) // private function-
       -  when you reach capacity, resize to double the size
       -  when popping an item, if size is 1/4 of capacity, resize to half
   - [ ] Time
       - O(1) to add/remove at end (amortized for allocations for more space), index, or update
       - O(n) to insert/remove elsewhere
   - [ ] Space
       - contiguous in memory, so proximity helps performance
       - space needed = (array capacity, which is >= n) \* size of item, but even if 2n, still O(n)